bmcandr/lis-bootcamp/guides/LIS-on-NCCS-discover.md

-# Intro to LIS on NCCS discover
+# Getting Started with LIS on NCCS Discover

 This document provides information to get new users/contributors to LIS up and running on NASA's [Discover](https://www.nccs.nasa.gov/systems/discover) high-performance computing environment.